seluce/android_device_cubot_note-plus/README.md

 - fm Radio

 ### not working
-- viceo recording works only with alternative app (like footej camera)
+- video recording works only with alternative app (like footej camera)